 - Certificate of Clinical Competence in Audiology Licensed Audiologist (CCC-A Licensed Audiologist)

-In 2016, there was an estimated number of 14,800 jobs in the United States for Audiologist.
+In the United States, there were 14,800 jobs for Audiologist in 2016.
 New jobs are being produced at a rate of 20.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Audiologist by 2026.
-The BLS estimates 1,000 yearly job openings in this field.
+There will be an estimated 1,000 positions for Audiologist per year.

 The states with the most job growth for Audiologist are Utah, Arizona, and Wyoming.
 Watch out if you plan on working in Rhode Island, Idaho, or Delaware.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of an Audiologist